 A level crossing is where a railway line crosses a road.
-Trains pass over level crossings at high speed, which means when accident occurs at a level crossing the accident is more often than not a serious one.
+Trains pass over level crossings at high speed, which means when an accident occurs at a level crossing, the accident is more often than not a serious one.

 Always approach a level crossing with caution.
 Never take risks.
 Never think you can jump the barriers and make it safely to the other side.
 You should only ever drive onto a level crossing if the exit on the other side is clear.

 They are several different types of level crossing some of which require different approaches.

 Full Barrier Level Crossing

 Level Crossing Warning Lights